-Using his own cutting-edge courtroom research, he knows what works with juries.
 And his willingness – delight, actually – at trying a case with confidence has impressed numerous heavyweight clients.
 As one happy customer put it, “I find that many large law firms are willing to capitulate too quickly and pressure me to settle too soon.”
 He said he knows that Mr. Zavitsanos is “serious about going to trial.”

 Mr. Zavitsanos co-founded the firm with Joe Ahmad in 1993 in a creaky building with a leaky roof.
-From that beginning, they built a firm that in 2014 was dubbed a “Texas Powerhouse” by the national online legal publication Law360.
+From that beginning, they built a firm that was dubbed a “Texas Powerhouse” by the national online legal publication Law360.

 Since then, the firm has stacked up increasingly bigger wins in disputes involving hundreds of millions or billions of dollars.
 A particularly tangible example of the firm’s success came in 2009 when the general counsel of National Oilwell Varco, a company that had lost a trial to Zavitsanos a year earlier, hired the firm.
 “It was the first and only time I’ve ever hired a law firm that had beaten us in court,” the GC said.

 These are some of the results of Mr. Zavitsanos’ cases: